Wolfanac/CardYard/README.md

 # Requirements
-A Linux terminal with atleast 3Mb of storage (works with WSL) https://learn.microsoft.com/en-us/windows/wsl/install
+A Linux terminal with atleast 3Mb of storage (Use WSL if you are on a Windows OS) https://learn.microsoft.com/en-us/windows/wsl/install